 - Where to go for the best scooter rally entertainment

-The VFM collective, who run the main events on the island, have announced a change of venue for the rally hub.
-The main campsite has moved to Sandown Airport and what this means is that the official campsite, entertainment, custom show and dealer village will be based at Sandown now.
+The main campsite is once again at Sandown Airport and what this means is that the official campsite, entertainment, custom show and dealer village are all on the same site.
 Rally patches and official t-shirts will be available at the airport only too, so make sure to visit the Crusader Promotions stall there.

 As more details are announced they will be added to my tips below during the forthcoming months.